uses

 I use Fish as my shell – I just like the defaults.
 A lot of stuff just works, and it has a lot less unix baggage than other shells.

-My Dotfiles are available on GitHub should you be interested in seeing a mess of barely understood Vimscript.
+My Dotfiles are available on GitHub should you be interested in seeing a mess of barely understood Lua and Vimscript.

 My various email accounts are handled by Fastmail* after years of Google Mail.
-I’m glad to me free of Google for email.
+I’m glad to be free of Google for email.

 Saying that, I still use them for my calendaring needs – at the moment 🤦♂️